Lucas52352/hotelinking-test/README.md

 Getting Started

 1. Clone the Repository:

 git clone https://github.com/Lucas52352/hotelinking-test.git

 cd hotelinking-test

-In hotelinking-test-backend run the following command:
+2. In hotelinking-test-backend run the following command:

 composer install

-Navigate to the project root directory and run the following command to start the Docker containers:
+3. Navigate back to the project root directory (hotelinking-test/) and run the following command to start the Docker containers:

 docker-compose up -d